btlong00/netflix-content-strategy-eda/README.md

 ---

-## 🛠️ Data Wrangling & Pipeline Cleanliness
+## Data Wrangling and Pipeline Cleanliness

 To ensure visual accuracy and mathematical validity, the notebook implements a strict data pre-processing and cleaning phase: